 Assessments are levied to homeowners within the boundaries of the District to support the debt obligations and operating expenses of the District.
 This assessment is fully disclosed to homeowners and is levied on the county's annual tax roll.
-Assessment income increased by approximately 32% when compared to the fiscal year ended September 30, 2013.
-An increase is anticipated during the District's upcoming fiscal year.
+Assessment income increased by approximately 1% for fiscal 2016 when compared to the fiscal 2015.
+An increase in assessment income is anticipated for the upcoming fiscal year.
+During fiscal 2016, overall state capital outlay funding decreased by 53% and is not expected to increase in fiscal 2017.